-NAMI Family-to-Family is a free 30-hour course for families, partners, and friends of individuals with mental illness.
+NAMI Family-to-Family is a free 8-session course for families, partners, and friends of individuals with mental illness.
 The course is designed to facilitate a better understanding of mental illness, increase coping skills and empower participants to become advocates for their family members.
-This program was designated as an evidence-based program by SAMHSA.
-(This program is being phased in to replace With Hope in Mind.)
 To learn more about Family-to-Family visit:

 NAMI Ending the Silence is an in-school presentation designed to teach middle and high school students about the signs and symptoms of mental illness, how to recognize the early warning signs and the importance of acknowledging those warning signs.